-The wait for Grand Theft Auto VI Trailer 3 is approaching the one-year mark since Trailer 2 dropped, and the GTA community is doing what it does best: refreshing social feeds, reading into every Rockstar social post, and collectively losing patience.
+The wait for Grand Theft Auto VI Trailer 3 is closing in on the one-year mark since Trailer 2 dropped, and the GTA community is doing what it does best: refreshing social feeds, reading into every Rockstar social post, and collectively losing patience.
 Here's the thing, though.
-Rockstar Games already told everyone exactly why this happens, back in July 2012.
+Rockstar Games already explained exactly why this happens, back in July 2012.

 A 14-year-old statement that still hits

-The account GTA 6 Countdown on X surfaced a Rockstar statement from July 2012, originally published during the slow-burn promotional rollout for GTA 5.
-The studio was responding to fan frustration about the long silences between asset releases, and its explanation was blunt.
+The account GTA 6 Countdown on X resurfaced a Rockstar statement from July 2012, originally published during the slow-burn promotional rollout for GTA 5.
+The studio was addressing fan frustration about the long silences between asset releases, and its explanation was blunt.

 "We have often had long gaps between asset releases on previous games and will continue to do so in the future.
-We are sorry if you find this frustrating," Rockstar said at the time, via a news blast also covered by Kotaku.
+We are sorry if you find this frustrating," Rockstar said at the time.

 The studio pushed back on any notion that the silence signals indifference toward its audience.
 "It's not because we 'don't care about our fans', 'don't respect our fans', 'hate GTA fans.'"
-The actual reason, according to Rockstar, is almost the opposite of apathy.
+The actual reason is almost the opposite of apathy.

 "We do it because we want to make sure we only release 100% correct information, and because we want to keep plenty back for the actual game release so there are still lots of surprises when you play it."